 The unconditional forecasts use data up to the quarter for which we have the most recent GDP release, as well as the federal funds rate, 10-year Treasury yield, and spreads data for the following ("current") quarter.
-In the conditional forecasts, we further include the current-quarter New York Fed staff projections for GDP growth and core PCE inflation as additional data points.
+In the conditional forecasts, we further include the August Philadelphia Fed Survey of Professional Forecasters (SPF) median forecasts for real GDP growth and core PCE inflation (adjusted for the difference between the Blue Chip and SPF GDP deflator inflation forecasts, since the former incorporates the information in the August CPI release) and the August consensus Financial Blue Chip forecasts for the GDP deflator as additional data points for the current quarter.
+The conditional number for GDP growth in 2020Q3 is interpreted as a noisy estimate of actual 2020Q3 GDP growth, as in Del Negro and Schorfheide (2013), section 5.3.
 Numbers in parentheses indicate 68 percent probability intervals.